 In this document, we focus on the basic version of Canton, with just a single domain.
-Canton also supports connecting a participant to multiple domains.
-Currently, the domains are isolated, in that the contracts created on a domain can only be used on that domain.
-We are adding features to support free use of contracts on different domains, and will publish the design once the implementation is complete.
+Canton also supports connecting a participant to multiple domains and transferring contracts between domains (see composability).

 As mentioned in the introduction, the main challenges for Canton are reconciling integrity and privacy concerns while ensuring progress with the confirmation-based design, given that parties might be overloaded, offline, or simply refusing to respond.
 The main ways we cope with this problem are as follows: